dBankCore/steem/README.md

 FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Whitepaper

-You can read the Steem Whitepaper at [Steem.io/SteemWhitePaper.pdf](https://steem.io/SteemWhitePaper.pdf).

 # Quickstart

 Just want to get up and running quickly?
 We have pre-built docker images for your convenience.
-More details are in our [quickstart guide](https://github.com/steemit/steem/blob/master/doc/exchangequickstart.md).
+More details are in our [quickstart guide](https://github.com/dpays/dpay/blob/master/doc/exchangequickstart.md).

 # Building

-We strongly recommend using one of our pre-built Docker images or using Docker to build Steem.
-Both of these processes are described in the [quickstart guide](https://github.com/steemit/steem/blob/master/doc/exchangequickstart.md).
+We strongly recommend using one of our pre-built Docker images or using Docker to build dPay.
+Both of these processes are described in the [quickstart guide](https://github.com/dpays/dpay/blob/master/doc/exchangequickstart.md).

-If you would still like to build from source, we do have [build instructions](https://github.com/steemit/steem/blob/master/doc/building.md) for Linux (Ubuntu LTS) and macOS.
+If you would still like to build from source, we do have [build instructions](https://github.com/dpays/dpay/blob/master/doc/building.md) for Linux (Ubuntu LTS) and macOS.

 ## Dockerized p2p Node